Automated Settlements

 8. After receiving the crypto hash of the transfer you perform another command: [sendOutgoingSettlementTransaction](/api-reference/rest-api/settlements/sendsettlementtransaction.md)

-9. In this command, you need to insert the hash from the Fireblocks translation into the TXID field and "transactionId" from the response from paragraph 7
+9. In this command, you need to insert the hash from the Fireblocks transaction into the TXID field and "transactionId" from the response from paragraph 7

 10. You create a request for the funds you wish to receive using [addIncomingSettlementRequest](/api-reference/rest-api/settlements/addincomingsettlementrequest.md), either specifying only the currency/asset (The LP will send everything that can be withdrawn) or specifying both the currency and the size